1. Miranda Kerr and Snapchat's Evan Spiegel

 8. Lauren Sanchez and Amazon's Jeff Bezos

-The one-time wealthiest man in the world made headlines in 2019 for his $38 billion divorce with long-time wife Mackenzie Scott, but Jeff Bezos has since been spotted with TV anchor and host Lauren Sanchez.
+The one-time wealthiest man in the world made headlines in 2019 for his $38 billion divorce with long-time wife Mackenzie Scott, but Jeff Bezos has since been spotted around town with TV anchor and host Lauren Sanchez.

 Sanchez is a licensed helicopter pilot and founder of Black Ops Aviation, an aerial film and production company.
 People reports she’s worked as a consultant on Christopher Nolan’s Dunkirk and Catherine Hardwicke’s Miss Bala and she’s done some aerial shots for Bezos’ aerospace company, Blue Origin.